 Acting in unison can make foreign policy much more effective

-With conflict raging in Ukraine, Georgia and Crimea in recent years, the EU’s Eastern members are getting increasingly nervous.
-As the US gets less and less involved, especially in all things NATO, Europeans may need to act themselves.
+With conflicts in Ukraine, Georgia and Crimea in recent years, the EU’s Eastern members are getting increasingly nervous.
+President Trump changed America’s relationship with Europe, especially all things NATO, leaving Europeans to realize that they may need to fend for themselves.
 Working as a block that tackles decisions together is far more imposing to outsiders than several states with varying policies and values.
-Yet, Britain is already losing influence in global security operations as a result of its post-Brexit separation from the EU’s CSDP (Common Security and Defense Policy).
+Yet, Britain has already lost influence in global security operations as a result of its post-Brexit separation from the EU’s CSDP (Common Security and Defense Policy).
 When geopolitical crises arise, coming up with a general course of action that all members back is the best way of tackling such problems head on.
 This can only be achieved if each European member stands in unison with one another.

 Better trade deals can be negotiated from within the EU